solid/team/tasks/user-onboarding-experience.md

-# [Blocked] Create a Better Onboarding Experience for Developers
+# Create a Better Onboarding Experience for Developers

 ## Responsibilities

 The Solid Team will create tutorials to help users onboard to Solid.

 ## Task Members
- -